Denver Metro Orthopedics, P.C.

 If you regularly experience knee pain and it interferes with your ability to exercise, work, or perform other routine tasks, consider a knee replacement.
 At Denver Metro Orthopedics, P.C., John Schwappach, MD, specializes in minimally invasive techniques like MAKO robotic knee replacement.
-To make an appointment at the practice in Englewood, Centennial, Lone Tree, or Aurora, Colorado, call the nearest office to speak with a team member or book online today.
+To make an appointment at the practice in Englewood or Aurora, Colorado, call the nearest office to speak with a team member or book online today.

 Knee replacement is an orthopedic procedure that replaces a damaged or diseased knee joint with an artificial prosthetic.
 The prosthetic is made of materials like metal alloy, polymer, or plastic and mimics your knee joints’ strength and capabilities.

-At Denver Metro Orthopedics, P.C., the doctors usually recommend knee replacement to people with rheumatoid arthritis or osteoarthritis.
-Whenever possible, they prescribe minimally invasive treatments first, like losing weight or physical therapy, but if these measures don’t provide relief, surgery may be necessary.
+At Denver Metro Orthopedics, P.C., the doctor usually recommends knee replacement to people with rheumatoid arthritis or osteoarthritis.
+Whenever possible, he prescribes minimally invasive treatments first, like losing weight or physical therapy, but if these measures don’t provide relief, surgery may be necessary.

-Before recommending knee replacement, Dr. Thon and Dr. Schwappach consider several factors, including:
+Before recommending knee replacement, Dr. Schwappach considers several factors, including: